 You can find adjectives in every single ESL textbook, from beginner to advanced.
 Instead of focusing on them exclusively, most textbooks sprinkle them in throughout.
 There are some fun ESL adjective games that you can try out if you want to spice things up a little bit in your classes.

-Here are some of my favourite ESL activities and games for adjectives.
+Here are some of my favourite fun ESL activities and games for adjectives.
+Or, have a look at these Parts of Speech ESL Activities.

 #1 ESL Adjective Game: Flashcard Sentences